ildar-shaimordanov/perl-utils/README.md

 * https://stackoverflow.com/q/1729824/3627676
 * http://www.perlmonks.org/?node_id=1162532

+# File-oriented utilities

 ## `file-rename`

 `file-rename` renames the filenames supplied according to the rule specified as the first argument.
 It supports several ways to rename files: applying a perl code to copy or move files; rotating names cyclically left or right; swapping two names; flipping the whole list of files.

 **Example**